cafriheliks/notes/README.md

 4. Collaborate with others: Team up with fellow developers, designers, product managers, to build projects together and share knowledge.
 It'll help improve communication and problem-solving skills, which are essential in any programming role.
 5. Be open to feedback: Always be eager to receive feedback from peers, managers or clients.
 Use it as an opportunity to grow and improve.
 6. Stay patient and persistent: Learning new things takes time, don't get discouraged easily.
 Keep trying and you' ll eventually master it.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Use version control systems like Git to keep track of your code and collaborate with others.
+3. Learn to write clean, concise code that is easy to understand and maintain.
+Avoid using hard-to-read abbreviations and keep your variables, functions, etc. well-named.
+4. Always comment your Code.
+Write a few lines explaining the purpose of each section of code, what it does, how it works, any assumptions it makes, potential errors, or edge cases.
+It will save you time and headaches in the future.
+5. Practice good programming habits like organizing your files and codebase, using consistent naming conventions, adding comments, documenting your API, keeping your local and remote repositories up- to-date, committing small, atomic changes, pushing to production only when your tests pass, following security best practices, minimizing dependencies, avoiding global state, refactoring, testing, continuous integration, code reviews, pair programming, agile methodologies, writing documentation, reading others' code to learn, attending meetups, conferences, workshops, learning new technologies, tools, programming languages, frameworks, libraries, open source projects, asking for help, sharing knowledge, helping others, being open to feedback, criticism, suggestions, ideas, constantly learning, growing, evolving, becoming a better programmer, software engineer, team member, colleague, friend, mentor, role model, leader, innovator, entrepreneur, visionary, dreamer, doer.